PyxelM/alucinara/content/private/crystalline tales/ct1.md

 - Carsai starts a pandemic / plague later on in the story  and her condition becomes widespread in a moment of societal weakness
 - Twins are treated differently, like a caste system.
 - work on the trade between city states (next episode?)
-- work on the native Austerkin pre-Morasevi society (next episode?)
+- work on the native Austerkin pre-Móra riSéwi society (next episode?)

 ## Context
-This begins in the Nairuan peninsula, where the Oloyiru dynasty rules over a city-state known as Nairu, one of the first city states to gain any real power.
+This begins in the [Naíruan Peninsula](lore/locations/2nd-realm/nairuan-peninsula.md), where the Oloyiru dynasty rules over a city-state known as Naíru, one of the first city states to gain any real power.
 The Oloyiru dynasty is matriarchal, spearheaded by a queen; the eldest daughter (or child) of the previous monarch.

 ![](Pasted%20image%2020230809144906.png)

-The Morasevi minikin are a northern nomadic tribe native to the central continent (north of the lakes), containing many separate groups and communities, connected by a single Morasevi culture and shared respect.
+The Móra riSéwi minikin are a northern nomadic tribe native to the central continent (north of the lakes), containing many separate groups and communities, connected by a single Móra riSéwi culture and shared respect.
 They travel from place to place, riding on the backs of domesticated Weasels, foraging for food, exploring, looking for treasure, and sleeping in leaf hammocks.

-There is a diaspora of nomadic Morasevi minikin living as a community in Nairu, who settled after the leader of their group fell ill and needed medical help in the city; the minikin haven't left since the leader was rendered bedridden there in a tree-shelter.
+There is a diaspora of nomadic Móra riSéwi minikin living as a community in Naíru, who settled after the leader of their group fell ill and needed medical help in the city; the minikin haven't left since the leader was rendered bedridden there in a tree-shelter.

 ## Events
-### Morasevi minikin discover the Tree
+### Móra riSéwi minikin discover the Tree
-One day in the early autumn, the Morasevi leader Carsai was foraging for food with her group.
+One day in the early autumn, the Móra riSéwi leader Carsai was foraging for food with her group.
 They found a clearing in a forest, and discovered a lone tree in the centre, surrounded by tar pits and dead bushes, with a quaint footpath of stones leading to an island in the midst of the tar-swamp.

 It was almost perfect, a footpath and island lit up by sunlight in the middle of a dark forest, and naturally the party came to the centre and discovered that the tree was hollow and thin; you could push you arm through the tree and it could come out of the other end without any resistance.